prisca7c/classroom/spec.md

 - [ x] Include signup (how e.g. Devise)
   built it all from scratch.  used bcrypt.
 It uses 2 separate sign-up controllers
 - [ x] Include login (how e.g. Devise)
-    built from scratch wiht bcrypt.
+    built from scratch with bcrypt.

 - [ x] Include logout (how e.g. Devise)
-built from scratch wiht bcrypt.
+built from scratch with bcrypt.
 - [ x] Include nested resource show or index (URL e.g. users/2/recipes)
   nested the index page for courses in profiles.
 - [ x] Include nested resource "new" form (URL e.g.